scpstar/Group-E--PRT-585-Software-Engineering-Practice/Sonal-S331393/Week1/readme.md

 ## Blazor development requirements
 - You can build Blazor apps by using the latest version of Visual Studio 2019, Visual Studio for Mac, or Visual Studio Code
 - Whatever your development environment, you need to install the .NET 5 SDK

+## What is Rasor? ##
+- Razor is a markup syntax that uses HTML and C# for writing UI components of Blazor web apps
+- Razor is based on ASP.NET and designed for creating web apps

+## What are Razor components? ##
+- A Razor file defines components that make up a portion of the app UI.
+Components in Blazor are analogous to user controls in ASP.NET Web Forms
+- At compile time, each Razor component is built into a .NET class.
+The class includes common UI elements like state, rendering logic, lifecycle methods, and event handlers